EduardHermann/PathfindingAlgorithmVisualizer/README.md

 ## How to start the program

-- Install the "PVInstaller.exe" file
+- Install the program via the "PVInstaller.exe" file
 - Execute the Main.exe file in the folder which had been created by the installer
 - !!!Attention, you need windows installed on your pc in order to correctly start my program!!!